-In the Central Region skipper interviews and biological sampling of PWS commercial trawl pollock deliveries during 2015 occurred in Seward and Kodiak.
-Additionally, onboard observers were placed on vessels participating in the Cook Inlet Area pollock seine fishery occurring by Commissioner's Permit from Homer.
+In the Central Region skipper interviews and biological sampling of PWS commercial trawl pollock deliveries during 2016 occurred in Seward and Kodiak, and ADF&G observers were deployed on 6 trips.
+Additionally, onboard observers were placed on vessels participating in the Cook Inlet Area pollock seine fishery prosecuted with a Commissioner's permit from Central Region Management staff.
 Sample data collected included date and location of harvest, species, length, weight, sex, and gonad condition.
 Otoliths were collected from approximately half of sampled fish.
-Homer staff determined ages of 1,230 pollock otoliths (Contact Elisa Russ).
+Homer staff determined ages of 1,854 pollock otoliths (Contact Elisa Russ).